Glaiza de Castro: Early career: minor roles on television and in film (2001–2006)

+Breakout roles (2007–2008)

 In 2007, de Castro appeared in two television series.
 The first was the afternoon teen drama Boys Nxt Door, dubbed into Malay on the Malaysian channel 8TV and aired in South Korea via KBS2, becoming the first Filipino drama to air in the country.
 The second was the action-adventure series Asian Treasures.
 De Castro played Clara, an expert on history and geography who would use this knowledge to help the main characters find the titular treasures.

 In 2007, she starred in the independent film Still Life, written and directed by Katski Flores.
 The film is about an artist diagnosed with a terminal illness who has traveled to an isolated island to paint his last work.
 De Castro played Emma, a woman who relates her past to the main character.
 Film critic Tito Valiente of Business Mirror noted her portrayal of Emma as "one reason the short life on that island becomes very real."
 Valiente noted that de Castro's character was "vulnerable but not whiny.
 Even in tears she conjures an image of a woman whose only way out of life is finding life in anything."
 The film was a finalist at that year's Cinemalaya Philippine Independent Film Festival, where de Castro received a Golden Screen Awards nomination in the Best Actress category.
 That same year, she also played a supporting role in the romantic film Batanes: Sa Dulo ng Walang Hanggan alongside Iza Calzado, Taiwanese singer-actor Ken Chu, and Marky Cielo.

 In 2008, she started shooting another independent film, Rakenrol, based on director Quark Henares' views on growing up in the local rock scene and his personal experiences starting a band.
 De Castro described the film, which was still in production as of March 2009, as "a lighter version of Almost Famous" and "a fun, feel-good movie."

 In 2008, she played the lead role in the television adaptation of the 1991 film Kaputol ng Isang Awit.
 In the series, de Castro played Sarah Monteza, a poor girl with a good voice but low self-esteem.
 De Castro would later say that the role was her "biggest break" thus far.